Enabling Technology That Makes Smart Buildings & Elevators Secure

 The world has seen a smarter digital ecosystem that resulted in a progressive digitalisation of elevators and buildings, as observed in the Italian lift industry and the Indian elevator manufacturing industry.
 Across the world, cloud technology and remote management systems are being widely used to manage digitally transformed buildings and elevators.

-Unfortunately, no regulating body would help companies review their elevator systems and cybersecurity.
+Unfortunately, no regulating body would help companies review their elevator systems and in the area of cybersecurity.
 In fact, elevator manufacturers don’t require cybersecurity certificates from their suppliers nor are there any recognised best practices to check a digitalised elevator’s security system.
-There is also no clear ownership of responsibilities or clearly defined legal consequences regarding the digitalisation of elevators.
+Although, IEC 61508, the technical basic standard for programmable safety components of lift directly refers to cybersecurity requirements, there is also no clear ownership of responsibilities or clearly defined legal consequences regarding the digitalisation of elevators.

 Thankfully, operators of digitalised elevators are becoming more aware of the importance of cybersecurity.
 Manufacturers must now realise that they might have liability for incidents involving their products.
 They should recognise the need for smart maintenance and cybersecurity standards for their digitalised elevators, especially since they can use it as leverage against their competitors.